simonspa/corryvreckan/src/modules/AlignmentDUTResidual/README.md

 * `iterations`: Number of times the chosen alignment method is to be iterated.
 Default value is `3`.
 * `align_position`: Boolean to select whether to align the X and Y displacements of the detector or not.
 Note that the Z displacement is never aligned.
 The default value is `true`.
 * `align_orientation`: Boolean to select whether to align the three rotations of the detector under consideration or not.
 The default value is `true`.
+* `align_position_axes`: Define which axes to align.
+The default value is `xy`, which means both X and Y displacements of the detector will be aligned.
+* `align_orientation_axes`: Define which axes to align.
+The default value is `xyz`, which means all X, Y and Z displacements of the detector will be aligned.
 * `prune_tracks`: Boolean to set if tracks with a number of associated clusters > `max_associated_clusters` or with a track chi^2 > `max_track_chi2ndof` should be excluded from use in the alignment.
 The number of discarded tracks is written to the terminal.
 Default is `false`.
 * `max_associated_clusters`: Maximum number of associated clusters per track allowed when `prune_tracks = true` for the track to be used in the alignment.
 Default value is `1`.
 * `max_track_chi2ndof`: Maximum track chi^2 value allowed when `prune_tracks = true` for the track to be used in the alignment.
 Default value is `10.0`.